abbyazari/abbyazari.github.io/_pages/teaching.md

 author_profile: true
 ---

-The following are a selection of data-intensive courses whiich I have developed and / or taught.
+The following are a selection of data-intensive courses which I have developed and taught.

-### Data Visualization and Statistics in Geosciences
+### Data Visualization and Statistics in Geosciences 2018-2019
 - Undergraduate / Graduate course at University of Michigan, 2018-2019 at [github/abbyazari](https://github.com/abbyazari/data_vis_statistics_geosciences), 2020+ at [github/clasp423](https://github.com/abbyazari/data_vis_statistics_geosciences)

-- Official Description: This is an upper level undergraduate course focusing on fundamental data science, data and error analysis, data-model comparison tests and metrics, and visualization techniques.
-The instructor will teach through a combination of lecture and interactive laboratory sessions from space and climate sciences using Python for analysis.
-No experience in Python is required, basic familiarity with programming is recommended.
-The course will culminate in a final project with a dataset chosen by the students and guided by the instructor.
-By the completion of this course, students will be able to: produce publication ready scientific data visualization, read and write data sets using Python, perform large data set analysis, and basic hypothesis testing.
+### Interdisciplinary Committee on Organizational Studies (ICOS) Big Data Summer Camp 2018
+- Graduate course at University of Michigan through the Ross School of Business, 2018 at [ICOS Big Data Camp 2018](https://icosbigdatacamp.github.io/2018-summer-camp/), other years at [ICOS Big Data Camp]https://icosbigdatacamp.github.io